jnale-hub/Nexus-Publication-Capstone/README.md

      - `nexus_pub/index.html`: Template for the index page, showing all news articles.

 3. **nexus_pub/static/nexus_pub/**:
-   - Directory containing static files for the application.
    - Static files include:
      - `nexus_pub/main.js`: JavaScript file for client-side functionalities and interactions, includes toggle comments, pagination of the comments using the see more button.
      - `nexus_pub/styles.css`: CSS file for defining the application's visual styles and layout.

 #### View Functions

-This application contains the following view functions:

 1. `index(request)`: Handles the rendering of the index page, displaying news articles sorted by date of publication.
 It includes a carousel showcasing the newest article headlines from each category.